Soumyadxxp/Univeristy_Management_System/README.md

 ## Overview

-The **University Management System (UMS)** is a Java Swing desktop application developed to manage students, professors, authentication, and semester-wise grades in a university environment.
+The **University Management System** is a Java Swing desktop application developed to manage students, professors, authentication, and semester-wise grades in a university environment.

 The application provides separate login privileges for **Administrator**, **Professor**, and **Student**, ensuring role-based access to the system.
 Data is stored permanently in a **MySQL** database using **JDBC** connectivity.